 You may not have enough information to make a decision even after all your late night online reading of the Land Use and Building Code.
 It’s a good way to fall asleep at night but in the end, you need to know how these rules apply to you.
 Having a backyard cottage, or Detached Accessory Dwelling Unit, constructed in your backyard essentially makes you, the homeowner, a developer, and there is a lot to learn.

-Your neighborhood’s zoning, your lot size and features, and the size and placement of structures on your property and other rules, all have bearing on what you can do.
+LAND USE: Your zoning, your lots square footage (and the width), topographical features, and the size and placement of structures on your property and other rules, all have bearing on what you can do.
 Not to mention all the exceptions to the rules!

-Once we study your lot we can see where certain items may incur additional costs; such as steep slopes, difficult construction access or maybe your lot will require a survey be done.
-Just because that fence has been there 20 years does not necessarily mean it was built on the property line.
+Once we study your lot we can see certain items that may incur additional costs; such as steep slopes, difficult construction access or existing utility upgrades.
+Just because that fence has been there 20 years does not necessarily mean it was built on the property line and therefore a survey will need to be done.
 Or maybe, god forbid, there is a ‘tree of unusual size’, possibly making it significant, near where you want to build.
 The City of Seattle has lots to say about significant trees and what can be done to them, near them and around them.
 Even if that tree is on the neighbors’ property and not yours.
 Crazy.
 I know.

 Most of these things are not show stoppers but the more you know before you start can significantly affect how your project will progress, how much money you will need and how happy you will be with the process and end results.
 Good results make for happy family members, good rental potential and maybe someday a good place for you to live.
-Above the garage dwelling units aren’t just for young, single guys who ride motorcycles!
+ADUs provide density, affordability and a place for family to leave close by.
 Let’s get started!